 What is the greater condemnation?
 It is the condemnation that resists grace and denies the Lord.
 Think of the self-righteous Pharisees who hated Jesus and plotted to kill him.
 They received the heavenly rain, but produced thorns and thistles.
 They insulted the Spirit of grace and trampled the Son of God underfoot.
 They pushed the word of God away and judged themselves unworthy of life (Acts 13:46).

-An ignorant unbeliever may yet receive grace, but a hard-hearted unbeliever cannot receive it.
+An ignorant unbeliever may receive grace, but a hard-hearted unbeliever cannot receive it.
 Why not?
-Because grace has already been offered and rejected.
+Because grace has been offered and rejected.
 It has been tasted and spat out.
 The condemnation of the Pharisee and the hypocrite is greater because it is resistant to grace.
 Having heard the gospel and spurned it they are without hope, because there is no other gospel.

 Ultimately, everyone responds to Jesus.
 Some respond like Saul and join the party; others respond like the Pharisees and remain outside in the darkness of their stubborn unbelief.